 I definitely understand the Trout Update is iconic and always will be, but the 2010 BP PSA 10 is both rare and a tough grade leading to a premium on PSA 10 copies.

-Currently, there are a couple buy-it-nows on eBay.
-If you’d like to see Trout BP PSA 10s to choose from, click here.
+Currently, there are a couple of buy-it-nows on eBay, like Trout BP PSA 10s, to choose from.
 There are also purple and gold variations of this card if you’d like to grab an even rarer parallel.

-Now go watch some Mike Trout at-bats and witness greatness!
+Now go watch some Mike Trout at-bats and witness the greatness!

 Sign up for The Daily Slab email to get the most up-to-date sports card insights straight to your inbox.